jeremybytes/foreachasync-exception/README.md

 [doesnt-stop/Program.cs](./ForEachAsyncException/doesnt-stop/Program.cs)
 This code catches exceptions **inside** the ForEachAsync loop.
 This solves for both issues: (1) it shows all of the exceptions, (2) it processes all of the items without short-circuiting.

 ---
-## More to Come
-This is an initial write-up and work in progress.
-A full article is in the works.

----